santosh-marar/mobile-magic/README.md

  - Figure out why npm install doesnt work from time to time.
 Most probably we need to run them sequentially so create some sort of async queue to do it.
 - Create a load balancer service that routes requests from id.worker.100xdevs.com to the respective worker for that project
 - Add multiplayer mode
+- Backup folders to S3 (can use s3-mount for this)